4 key insights from our new Forrester Consulting thought leadership paper

 In short, failed payments can quickly become a drain on the bottom line if not kept under control.

-Businesses are finally starting to realise that payments need to be treated as a strategic imperative, rather than a cost centre.
+Businesses are finally starting to realize that payments need to be treated as a strategic imperative, rather than a cost centre.
 In fact, nearly 60% of firms are planning to invest in or expand/upgrade investment in recurring payment providers.

 By adopting upgraded recurring payment solutions, organisations are aiming to drive growth and deliver excellent customer service.
 This means these same organisations expect several benefits from their investment, including: